 Most Common Car Accident Injuries

-With literally millions of car accident-related injuries each year in America alone, one might start to wonder what are the most common injuries incurred in auto accidents.
+With literally millions of car accident-related injuries each year in America alone, one might start to wonder what are the most common injuries incurred in auto accidents and motorcycle accidents.
 Ranging from minor to deadly, continue reading to learn more about the most common injuries sustained in auto accidents, including:

 - Head and facial injuries